 \subsection{The redshift space distortion, $f\sigma_8$ - The growth Sample}

-The last dataset considered here is the value of the growth rate $f(z)$ multiplied by the amplitude of the matter power spectrum on the scale of $8h^{-1}\rm{Mpc}$, $\sigma_8(z)$, usually written as $f\sigma_8(z)$.
-This quantity is considered the best observable to discriminate between modified gravity theories (such as $f(R)$ gravity models) and $\Lambda$CDM, given that many $f(R)$ gravity models are virtually indistinguishable from the $\Lambda$CDM model at the background level \cite{Cardone:2012xv}.
-We consider a total of $N_d = 26$ data points for different redshifts, $0.013 \leq z \leq 1.944$ \cite{Nesseris:2017njc,Saridakis:2021xqy,Alestas:2022gcg}, with the $\chi^2$ function defined as
+The last dataset considered here is the value of the growth rate $f(z)$ multiplied by the amplitude of the matter power spectrum on the scale of $8h^{-1}\,\,\rm{Mpc}$, $\sigma_8(z)$, usually written as $f\sigma_8(z)$.
+This quantity is considered the best observable to distinguish between modified gravity theories (such as $f(R)$ gravity models) and $\Lambda$CDM, since many $f(R)$ gravity models are virtually indistinguishable from the $\Lambda$CDM model at the background level \citep{Cardone:2012xv}.
+We consider a total of $N_d = 26$ data points for different redshifts, $0.013 \leq z \leq 1.944$ \citep{Nesseris:2017njc,Saridakis:2021xqy,Alestas:2022gcg}, with the $\chi^2$ function defined as